 Writers put their heart and soul in their stories.
 They work hours on getting the right words, the right sentences and a plot that’s without any plotholes.
 Most writers are perfectionists and they spent quite a few bucks to give their story the best (professional) care before it gets published.
 There is no guarantee of the profit they’ll make once it’s out there.
 The only thing left to do is to try and get your book noticed and one way to do that is by getting book reviews.
-But that, too, is not free of charge.
+But that, too, is not always free of charge.

 The writing process can be hard.
 Tiring even.
 Lots of people want to write and publish a book, but they give up because of the hard journey.
 Writing isn’t for the faint of heart.
 It takes endurance, persistance and a solid determination to get a story written, let alone published.
 And even then the journey’s not at its end.
 Then comes the part where the author has to get the book noticed.
 The word most authors dread: marketing.

 Marketing can be very, very expensive for a writer.
 There are lots of ways you can market your book, but it all comes down to knowing what works well in order to get your book noticed by the right audience.
 The first thing most authors tend to lean toward is getting reviews for their book on platforms like Amazon and Goodreads.

 Reviews help an author because they tell potential readers if the book’s worth buying.
 But getting reviews is not free.

 For a writer who gets signed by a traditional publisher it might not be a concern if others, particularly reviewers, ask for a free physical copy of their book.
 After all, the risk of the costs lays with the publisher.
 But for the Indie Author things are a bit different.